Project Jukebox Survey

 The Alaska Communities of Memory Project was a statewide effort from 1994-1996 funded by the Alaska Humanities Forum to provide an opportunity for people in communities around Alaska to share memories of their community and to reflect on what made their community special.
 These gatherings were held in Bethel, Fairbanks, Homer, Juneau, Kenai-Soldotna, Kotzebue, Nome, Unalaska, and Wasilla.

-This Homer Communities of Memory Project Jukebox, also funded by the Alaska Humanities Forum, highlights the gathering at Land's End Resort in Homer, Alaska on April 26 & 27, 1996, where people came together to share stories and talk about what makes Homer so special and appealing to its residents.
+This Homer Communities of Memory Project Jukebox, created in 2009, was funded by the Alaska Humanities Forum, and highlights the gathering at Land's End Resort in Homer, Alaska on April 26 & 27, 1996 where people came together to share stories and talk about what makes Homer so special and appealing to its residents.
 There were three sessions of storytelling, with each covering a different theme: "Tales of the Sea" related to fishing; "One Hundred Years of Endurance" focused on early homesteading; and "Community Ties" was about what brings the community together, the kind of place it is, and why it is important.
 A selection of stories from these two days are presented below.
 You can view a list of all the participants by going to the Session Details page.
 There were also seven informal brown-bag lunch gatherings held around town from January to April 1996 that were recorded and are available at the Pratt Museum Archives in Homer.
+In 2012, the Homer Communities of Memory Project Jukebox was upgraded from its original HTML format to Drupal.
+The information in this project reflects the context of the original creation date.
+Some information may now be out of date.

 Ralph Broshes moved to Homer, Alaska in 1973, and as one of the first veterinarians there began his practice out of his house.
 He built a larger clinic in 1984, and currently has a successful business that offers an important service for the people and animals of Homer.